 Collision Damage Waiver (CDW) or loss damage waiver (LDW) covers damage to the vehicle you are renting from a car hire firm.
 It is normally only required by car hirers who are renting a vehicle directly from an American car hire firm.

-In many countries, notably including Europe, Australia, New Zealand and Africa, it is a legal requirement to have CDW already included in the base car hire price.
+In many countries, notably including Europe, Australia, New Zealand and Africa, you will usually find that CDW is already included in the base car hire price.
 It waives your responsibility to pay for damage to the rental vehicle.
 In these countries you normally only need consider an excess insurance policy rather than a full CDW policy.

 In other countries (in particular the US, Canada and Caribbean countries) CDW is optional - and you as a hirer can decide whether or not you want to take such cover.
 If you don't, you are liable for the full value of the car whilst it is your responsibility.